Barnsley Interchange: Rail services

 Rail services operate frequently through Barnsley Interchange station.
 On the Hallam line during the day from Monday to Saturday, there are three trains per hour northbound to Leeds.
 Two are express services, calling only at Wakefield Kirkgate en route to Leeds whilst the third is an all-stations local that runs via Castleford.
 On Sundays, the service reduces to one express service and one stopping service to Leeds each hour.
-Two northbound Sunday services from Nottingham to Leeds extend to Carlisle via the Settle-Carlisle Line.
+One northbound Sunday service from Sheffield to Leeds extends to Carlisle via the Settle & Carlisle line.

 On the Penistone line, there is an hourly service northbound to Huddersfield, now provided seven days a week.

 Southbound there are four trains per hour (2 fast and 2 stopping).
-Two of these services terminate at Sheffield whilst one fast train carries on to Nottingham and the other fast service runs through to Lincoln Central (now laying foundations for the Northern Connect service, cutting out all stops between Sheffield and Worksop to reduce journey times).
+Two of these services terminate at Sheffield whilst one fast train carries on to Nottingham and the other fast service runs through to Lincoln.
 The service drops to three per hour (one fast & two stopping) on Sundays.